 I grew up in rural Florida, in an area known primarily for horse-breeding and hosting one of North America's largest retirement communities.
 Upon graduating high school, I attended the University of Florida, where I studied with Les Thiele and received a B.A. in Political Science.
-There, I met my future wife, Jordanna (a copy-editor and creative writer), and soon after we adopted our two cats, Wednesday Adams and Isabella, who still live with us in Santiago, Chile.
+There, I met my future wife, Jordanna (a creative writer and copy-editor), and soon after we adopted our two cats, Wednesday Adams and Isabella, who still live with us now in Santiago, Chile.

 On December 1st, 2018 — just a few months after the campaign ended — I successfully defended my dissertation in the Oval Room of the Rotunda.